aws/aws-sdk-ruby/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your contribution!

 1. To make sure we include your contribution in the release notes, please make sure to add description entry for your changes in the "unreleased changes" section of the `CHANGELOG.md` file (of the gem correspondingly).
-For the description entry, please make sure it's one line and starts with `Feature` or `Issue` in the correct format.
+For the description entry, please make sure it lives in one line and starts with `Feature` or `Issue` in the correct format.

 2. For generated code changes, please checkout below instructions first: https://github.com/aws/aws-sdk-ruby/blob/master/CONTRIBUTING.md